gnappo1/Intro-to-OO-Ruby/fp_oo_pp.md

 - Expressions have values.
 A functional program is an expression whose value is a sequence of instructions for the computer to carry out.
 - Often recursive.
-- Always returns the same output for a given input.
+- Always returns the same output for a given input (idempotence).
 - Order of evaluation is usually undefined.
-- Must be stateless. i.e. No operation can have side effects.
+- Must be stateless. i.e. No operation can have side effects. (purity)
 - Good fit for parallel execution
 - Tends to emphasize a divide and conquer approach.
 - May have the feature of Lazy Evaluation.